gridhead/nvidia-auto-installer-for-fedora-linux/README.md

 * Fedora Workstation 32 or above

 ## Usage
-1. Make sure you have active internet connection
+1. Make sure you have a working internet connection
-2. Download and extract the `NVAutoInstFedoraWS-v0.1.0.tar.gz` from releases
+2. Download `NVAutoInstFedoraWS32` from releases
 3. Grab a terminal and make that location your working directory
-4. Execute `chmod +x INSTALL.sh` and `./INSTALL.sh`
+4. Execute `./NVAutoInstFedoraWS32` to install drivers
 5. Give stars to the repository if you found this helpful

 ## Note